Updated April 10, 2018

 CLUB CAREER OUTSIDE OF MLS: Signed a pre-contract with Stoke City of the English Premier League on Aug.
 9, 2013 and looked to join them after the completion of the 2013 MLS season, but was denied a UK work permit…Went on loan to FC Utrecht of the Dutch Eredivisie, scoring three times with two game-winners…Also accounted for three assists in 14 games…Denied a work permit again ahead of the start of the 2014-15 Premier League season, leading to the mutually agreed termination of his contract with the club.

-NATIONAL TEAM (UNITED STATES): As of October 2017, has been capped 26 times with the United States Men’s National Team, scoring three goals and adding three assists…Also made appearances for the U.S. Under-17, Under-20, and Under-23 national teams, playing in the 2009 FIFA U-17 World Cup in Nigeria…Made international debut on Nov.
+NATIONAL TEAM (UNITED STATES): As of April 2018, has been capped 28 times with the United States Men’s National Team, scoring three goals and adding three assists…Also made appearances for the U.S. Under-17, Under-20, and Under-23 national teams, playing in the 2009 FIFA U-17 World Cup in Nigeria…Made international debut on Nov.
 17, 2010 in a friendly against South Africa, scoring the game-winning goal late in a 1-0 win…Became the then-youngest player (now second to Christian Pulisic) in U.S. Men’s National Team history to score a goal, doing so at 17 years old, just six days shy of his 18th birthday…Second goal came on March 26, 2011 in a 1-1 draw with Argentina in a friendly at MetLife Stadium in East Rutherford, N.J. …Called back to the squad after more than a year’s absence in 2015, scoring as a second-half substitute in a 2-0 win over Mexico on April 15…Returned to the national team for a friendly against New Zealand in Washington, D.C. on Oct.
 11, 2016, playing 12 minutes as a substitute…Began 2017 by participating in January camp under Head Coach Bruce Arena…Made a substitute appearance vs. Serbia on Jan.
 29, and played the full 90 minutes against Jamaica on Feb.
 3, 2017…Named to roster for 2017 CONCACAF Gold Cup and helped USMNT win tournament…Appeared in all three matches of 2017 Gold Cup Group Stage, including one start in a 3-2 win against Martinique on July 13…Named to roster for final pair of 2018 FIFA World Cup Qualifiers in October 2017, but did not appear in either match…Began 2018 by participating in January camp under interim Head Coach Dave Sarachan.